portlandcodeschool/jse-fall15-1/natalie/README.md

 **h)** `'9'<'10'`

-false - I don't believe you can compare the numerically compare two strings and have one be bigger or smaller than the other.
+false - I don't believe you can numerically compare two strings and have one be bigger or smaller than the other.

 **i)** `typeof x + 1 === "number"`